SWVandenEnden/websym3/README.md

 A graphical (web) user interface to the Python module Symbolic Expression 3 (symexpress3)

 ## Installation
-Download of make a git clone of WebSym3
+Download or make a git clone of WebSym3
 ```
 git clone https://github.com/SWVandenEnden/websym3.git
 ```